hville/pico-dom/readme.md

 * proof of concept. more example and test required to validate the idea and API
 * API still in flux
 * view and event helpers only
+* limited css utility
-* strictly DOM element creation and manipulation (no router, store, css utilities)
+* strictly DOM element creation and manipulation (no router, store, utilities)

 ## API